turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_check_detail.md

   and d.status = 'ERROR';
 ```

-### Get trusted advisor check details for wellarchitected lens in a particular workload
+### Get trusted advisor check details for well-architected lens in a particular workload

 ```sql
 select